ADR-002: Naming Matrix for Protocol Types

 peerIdfor stable peer identity;connectionIdis per link,sessionIdspans reconnects.- Use

-frameIdto identify frames;correlationId(ortraceId) to link frames.- Map wire fields (
+frameIdto identify frames;cidin RPC envelopes for request/response correlation (ADR-010).- Map wire fields (

 t,id,peerId,caps,s,b) only inside encode/decode; never expose them in public TS types.